egor7/0050.howto/README.md

 # Everyday scripts

-## 0010.readable - make sources readable
+## 0010.readable - remove unnecessary pieces from source files

 ### Usage
 Put build.sh and *.awk files into target sources tree, run build.sh.
 You should configure scripts by yourself.
 Files provided for an example purposes only.